PureRank: A parameter-free recursive importance measure for network nodes: Method: PureRank as a parameter-free RDI-based importance measure

 \subsection{Classification of nodes}

-This subsection describes the classification of nodes and the partitioning of the network.
-First, we introduce the {\it dangling}, {\it recurrent}, and {\it transient} classes.
-Next, we describe the connectivity structure of the network $G=(V,\mathbf{W})$ based on this classification.
-Following this, we partition both the original and the normalized weight matrices, where the latter is particularly used in the formulation of PureRank.
-Finally, we explain the procedure for assigning each node in the network to one of the three classes.
+This subsection describes the classification of nodes in the network $G=(V,\vc{W})$ and the associated notation.
+We define the recurrent, transient, and dangling classes for network nodes and introduce the notation $\calC$ for the resulting node classification.
+Based on this classification, we present the block-partitioned forms of $\vc{W}$ and $\vc{P}$.
+In particular, the submatrices in the block-partitioned form of $\vc{P}$ are used in Section~\ref{subsec:local_centrality} to define the local importance vector for each class.

-We begin by defining three disjoint classes of nodes in the network: {\it dangling}, {\it recurrent}, and {\it transient}.
-While the dangling class $D$ is introduced in Section~\ref{sec:introduction}, all three classes are formally defined here for the reader's convenience and for completeness.
-These definitions are based on the structural properties of the weight matrix $\vc{W}$ and the associated connectivity patterns among the nodes. \begin{defn}[Dangling nodes] Node $i$ is said to be a {\it dangling node} if and only if
+We formally define the recurrent, transient, and dangling classes.
+Although the dangling class was already introduced in Section~\ref{sec:introduction}, we restate it here for completeness and in parallel with the definitions of the other two classes. \begin{defn}[Dangling nodes] Node $i \in V$ is said to be a {\it dangling node} if and only if

-or equivalently, node $i$ has no outlinks to any node (including itself).
-The set of dangling nodes is denoted by $D$ and referred to as the dangling class, or Class $D$. \end{defn} \begin{defn}[Recurrent class] A set $S \subset V \setminus D$ is said to be a {\it recurrent class} if and only if $S$ is a closed SCC consisting of nodes each having at least one outlink (including self-loops), i.e.,
+Equivalently, node $i$ has no outlinks to any node (including itself).
+The set of dangling nodes is denoted by $D$ and referred to as the dangling class, or Class $D$. \end{defn} \begin{defn}[Recurrent class] A set $S \subseteq V \setminus D$ is said to be a {\it recurrent class} if and only if $S$ is a closed SCC of the network $G$; equivalently, $S$ satisfies the following conditions: